fluent/website/doc/_sources/config.txt

 Configuration
 ========================

 You can control the flow of event stream using the configuration file.
-It is stored on $install_prefix/etc/fluent/fluent.conf.
 It describes the format of the file.

 .. contents::
    :backlinks: none